 “The present application is related to co-pending application serial number _____________ filed [on the same date] as the present application by inventor _____________.
 All of these applications and the patent are incorporated herein by reference, including their specifications.”

-Sometimes, the patent office may consider the application(s) referred in the “Cross-Reference” section as prior art.
+Sometimes, the patent office may consider the application(s) referred to in the “Cross-Reference” section as prior art.
 To avoid that, it is recommended to include the statement as below:

 “. . . which is not admitted to be prior art with respect to the present invention by its mention in the cross-reference section.”

-As said earlier, the above listed exemplary statements broadly covers various ways to cross-refer any prior application(s) in a current patent application; however, the given statement(s) may need to be tweaked a bit to address the particular requirements of the present case.
+As said earlier, the above listed exemplary statements broadly cover various ways to cross-refer any prior application(s) in a current patent application; however, the given statement(s) may need to be tweaked a bit to address the particular requirements of the present case.